-7. Gaze upwards in the Pantheon: it’s the largest unreinforced concrete dome ever built, and it’s from 27 BCE.
+7. Gaze upwards in the Pantheon: it’s the largest unreinforced concrete dome ever built, and it’s from the year 120 AD.
 Those two things alone should get you in the door.
 Luckily, it’s also beautiful inside.
 The 7th-century Byzantine mosaic of the Virgin and child marked the Pantheon’s dedication as a Christian church in 609, and Sunday mass is still celebrated in this astonishing space today.

 8. Take in the view from Gianicolo: from the top of this hill, Rome’s antiquity and wealth of great domes and architecture is almost unbelievable.
 Almost, but not quite – because you’re actually there, a part of all this wonder.

 9. Stroll the medieval streets of Trastavere: this neighborhood across the Tiber River from some of Rome’s heavy-hitters like the Colosseum is full of charm, character, and its own stunning 12th century church, Basilica di Santa Maria.
 By day, you’ll find bohemian charm and vintage neon signs on storefronts hung with ivy.
 The narrow streets light up at night with sidewalk cafes open until late.
 On Sunday mornings, the Porta Portese flea market offers a good rummage through other people’s old treasures.